pityka/lamp/docs/docs/usage_overview.md

 Lamp's design closely follows the design of pytorch.
 It is organized into the following components:

 1. A native tensor library storing multidimensional arrays of numbers in off-heap (main or GPU) memory.
-This is in the `aten` package.
+This is in the `aten` package and in the class `lamp.STen`.
 2. An algorithm to compute partial derivatives of composite functions.
 In particular Lamp implements generic reverse mode automatic differentiation.
 This lives in the package `lamp.autograd`.
 3. A set of building blocks to build neural networks in the package `lamp.nn`.
 4. Training loop and utilities to work with image and text data in `lamp.data`.